Learn process safety lessons without repeating mistakes

 - six new issues per year

-- case studies demonstrating the hazards of real process and plant
+- case studies demonstrating the hazards of real processes and plants

 - technical articles offering practical advice on specific hazards, process safety management systems and good safety practice